foxstack2/wx-jose/README.md

+# NOTICE

+THIS PACKAGE IS AN EXPERIMENT FORK OF THE ORIGINAL JOSE.
+DON'T USE THIS PACKAGE AS IT WILL NOT WORK TO YOUR EXPECTATION.

+---

 # jose

 `jose` is JavaScript module for JSON Object Signing and Encryption, providing support for JSON Web Tokens (JWT), JSON Web Signature (JWS), JSON Web Encryption (JWE), JSON Web Key (JWK), JSON Web Key Set (JWKS), and more.
 The module is designed to work across various Web-interoperable runtimes including Node.js, browsers, Cloudflare Workers, Deno, Bun, and others.